 There was a long line of media and press guests checking in when we arrived, but the large jump-in LEGO pit in the middle of the room kept the kids occupied while the adults waited.

-to tight-rope walking marching guards and even exploding toy boxes!
+We even encountered tight-rope walking marching guards and exploding toy boxes!

 The whole ship, I mean room, is decked out with pirate bedding, curtains and wallpaper.
 It even completes complete with fun LEGO accents!

 In addition to all the swashbuckling Pirate decor, the rooms come with an HD Flat screen TV, air conditioning, mini fridge, coffee maker, hair dryer and yes – even FREE Wi-Fi!